 Throughout the course of her modeling career, Alexa had suffered bouts with a mysterious illness that had kept her from sitting.
 In hindsight, Rossetti had recognized Alexa’s discomfort.
 Most likely, he had felt guilty over his neglect of his wife, Elizabeth, and her untimely death.
-These feelings might have caused him considerable concern for Wilding, causing him to send the young woman home for care when predisposed of pain.
+These feelings might have caused him considerable concern for Wilding, causing him to send the young woman home for care when predisposed to pain.

 Not long after Rossetti’s death, medical experts diagnosed Alexa with a splenic tumor, and within 16 months she would succumb to peritonitis.
-She died on April 24th, 1884 at the tender age of 39 years, and forever immortalized as one of Rosseti's greatest beauties whose timeless face graced the Pre-raphaelite movement.
+She died on April 24th, 1884 at the tender age of 39 years, and is forever immortalized as one of Rossetti's greatest beauties whose timeless face graced the Pre-raphaelite movement.

 Cited Sources and Works

 - Clifford, David and Roussillon, Laurence.
 Outsiders Looking In: The Rossettis Then and Now.
 London: Anthem, 2004.

 - Grylls, R. Glynn.
 Portrait of Rossetti.
 London: Macdonald, 1964.
 Pg 114